adrien-zinger/adrien-zinger.github.io/_posts/2022-05-18-meta-programming-ideas.md

 layout: default
 title:  "Templates, Concepts and traits"
 description: "
-The common thing between these three words is that they all are _programming ideas_ and not (perhaps) related to any language feature.
+The common point about these three words is that they all are _programming ideas_ and almost not related to any language feature.
-If you want, it's the kind of ideas that know live in the soul of the modern programming."
+Those are the kinds of ideas that are the soul of modern programming."

 authors: ["Adrien Zinger"]
 comments_id: 7